 Types of Rough-In

-For inspection purposes, each type of mechanical has its own definition of the rough-in:
+For inspection purposes, each type of machine has its own definition of the rough-in:

 - Electrical: A rough-in here means that all electrical cables have been pulled through studs and other framing members and are inserted into wall and ceiling boxes.
 But the light switches, outlets, lights, and other devices are not be attached—inspection of that aspect of the work occurs during the final inspection.